 The Ada Brooch in Plique a Jour

-I traveled to NY’s Forbes Gallery before to see the brooch.
+I travelled to NY’s Forbes Gallery before to see the brooch.
 At that time is was hanging on a display.

 The joints were assembled with copper pegs.
 Tom believes this makes it easier to form as a cold connection and not damage the surrounding enamels.